DharmeshPandav/dharmeshpandav.github.io/_posts/2015-02-24-Torifying-your-Scrapy_project_on_ubuntu.md

 sudo service tor start/stop/restart

-scrapy shell --spider=spidername URL and then use all different commands to view and check the request and reponse
+scrapy shell --spider=spidername URL
+#and then use all different commands to view and check the request and reponse

-request.meta ,response.meta = and check the proxy being used
+#check the proxy being used by firing this two command
+request.meta
+response.meta

-view(response) - to view downloaded response body in browser
+#to view downloaded response body in browser
+view(response)
 ```

 <div class="message">